Demonstrating compliance

 The Results app allows evaluators to capture incidents via data analytics, define triggered workflows for managing incidents, perform root cause analysis and remediation activities, and close cases once they are ready for reporting.

-To find out more, see Implementing and automating a compliance program.
+To find out more, see Implementing a compliance program.